OSGConnect/tutorial-matlab-HelloWorld/README.md

 ### Compilation

-On a machine with MATLAB license, invoke the compiler `mcc`.
-We turn off all graphical options (-nodisplay), disable Java (-nojvm), and instruct MATLAB to run this application as a single-threaded application (-singleCompThread):
+On a machine with a MATLAB license, invoke the compiler `mcc`.
+We turn off all graphical options (`-nodisplay`), disable Java (`-nojvm`), and instruct MATLAB to run this application as a single-threaded application (`-singleCompThread`):

     mcc -m -R -singleCompThread -R -nodisplay -R -nojvm hello_world.m

-The flag -m means C language translation during compilation, and the flag `-R` indicates runtime options.
+The flag `-m` means C language translation during compilation, and the flag `-R` indicates runtime options.
 The compilation would produce the files:

    `hello_world, run_hello_world.sh, mccExcludedFiles.log` and `readme.txt`

-The file `hello_world` is the compiled binary file. `run_hello_world.sh` is the script file that executes the binary. `mccExcludedFiles.log` is the log file and `readme.txt` contains the information about the compilation process.
+The file `hello_world` is the compiled binary file and `run_hello_world.sh` is the script file that executes the binary. `mccExcludedFiles.log` is the log file and `readme.txt` contains the information about the compilation process.

 ## Running standalone binary applications on OSG

-To see whats available on OSG:
+To see which releases are available on OSG:

     $ ssh username@login.osgconnect.net   # login on OSG connect login node
     $ module avail matlab